rstrube/dotnet-inter-api-boilerplate/README.md

 ## Building and Running

-* Navigate to `src/InterApiBoilerplate`
+1. Navigate to `src/InterApiBoilerplate`
-* Run `dotnet run`
+2. Run `dotnet run`
-* Application is available ot `https://locahost:5000`
+3. Application is accessible at `https://localhost:5000` (by default)

-You can use [Postman](https://www.postman.com/) or your web browser (the calls are only GETs for this API application) to test out the various calls.
+You can then use [Postman](https://www.postman.com/) or your web browser (the calls are only GETs for this API application) to test out the various calls.

 ### Suggest an Activity for one Person